Paraesophageal Hernias: Causes, Anatomy, and Key Insights

 Late: Week 5-8

-- Advancing nutrition towards diverse normal textures
+- Advancing nutrition towards diverse standard textures

 - Building back fuller diet capacity and exercise stamina